Human Resources Jobs at McDonald's with Visa Sponsorship

 Which visa types does McDonald's commonly use for Human Resources positions?

 McDonald's sponsors H-1B visas for HR professionals requiring employer-filed petitions, and supports F-1 OPT and CPT for recent graduates in qualifying roles.
-TN status is available to Canadian and Mexican nationals in eligible HR occupations.
+TN visa status is available to Canadian and Mexican nationals in eligible HR occupations.
 For longer-term pathways, McDonald's has filed EB-2 and EB-3 immigrant visa petitions for HR roles, which require PERM labor certification through the Department of Labor before an immigrant petition can proceed.

 What qualifications does McDonald's expect for sponsored Human Resources roles?